textileio/js-textile/etc/hub.api.md

 // Warning: (ae-internal-missing-underscore) The name "bucketsLinks" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsLinks(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<LinksObject>;
+export function bucketsLinks(api: GrpcConnection, key: string, path: string, ctx?: ContextInterface): Promise<LinksObject>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsList" should be prefixed with an underscore because the declaration is marked as @internal
 //